supriyatskumar/Predict-Liver-Failure-due-to-Cirrhosis/README.md

 # Predict-Liver-Failure-due-to-Cirrhosis

 ### Problem Statement
 Cirrhosis is a late stage of scarring of the liver caused by many forms of liver diseases and conditions, such as hepatitis and chronic alcoholism.
-Each time liver is injured — whether by disease, excessive alcohol consumption or another cause — it tries to repair itself.
-In the process, scar tissue forms.
-As cirrhosis progresses, more and more scar tissue forms, making it difficult for the liver to function.
 Advanced cirrhosis results in Liver failure and may be life threatning.
-The liver damage done by cirrhosis generally can't be undone.Early detection of liver cirrhosis can be treated and reduce further damage.
+Early detection of liver cirrhosis can be treated and reduce further damage.

 This project is to predict liver failure due to cirrhosis using demographic and personal health variables.